-According to the national MS society, multiple sclerosis (MS) is not a fatal illness.
+According to the National MS Society, multiple sclerosis (MS) is not a fatal illness.
 There are, however, rare cases of rapid disease progression that can be fatal.

 The life expectancy of someone living with multiple sclerosis is estimated to be about seven years shorter than that of the general population.
 With the continuous advancements in medicine and improvements in healthcare and lifestyle, this discrepancy in life expectancy has reduced over time.
-In addition, both the MS population and the general population has seen a striking increase in longevity in the last decades.
+In addition, both the MS population and the general population have seen a striking increase in longevity in the last decades.

 In a Canadian study to investigate the association between concurrent diseases and survival, a group of over 5000 MS patients was compared to another group of about 28000 people from the general population.